johnboyes/jira-config/CONTRIBUTING.md

 * [Codespaces](#codespaces)
 * [Tools and technologies](#tools-and-technologies)

-## How to report a bug or suggest a new feature

-[Create an issue](../../issues), describing the bug or new feature in as much detail as you can.

 ## How to make a contribution

-* [Create an issue](../../issues) describing the change you are proposing.
 * [Create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 The project uses the _[fork and pull model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models)_:
   * [Fork the project](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks)